Chief Whip: India

 In India, the concept of the whip was inherited from colonial British rule.
 Every major political party appoints a whip who is responsible for the party's discipline and behaviour on the floor of the house.
 Usually, that person directs the party members to stick to the party's stand on certain issues and directs them to vote as per the direction of senior party members.
-However, there are some cases, such as Indian presidential election, where no whip can be issued to direct Member of Parliament or Member of the Legislative Assembly on whom to vote.
+However, there are some cases, such as the Indian presidential election, where no whip can be issued to direct Member of Parliament or Member of the Legislative Assembly on whom to vote.

 In other countries

 There are also Chief Whips or similar positions in: